blacklightpy/vaultofknowledge/Trying to Consolidate Hinduism 1.md

 ---

-All about Tantra (From https://himalayaninstitute.org/online/enchanted-world-tantra/):
+All about Tantra (Snippets from https://himalayaninstitute.org/online/enchanted-world-tantra/):

 > Depending on whom you ask, tantra is the yoga of sex, black magic, complicated rituals, worship of frightful deities, meditation on yantras and mantras, alchemy, or a means for tapping into the mystical powers of the body.
 There is some truth in all these things—tantra is a vast trove of esoteric wisdom embracing medicine, astrology, philosophy, and spiritual practice.
 The applications of tantra range from cures for snake bite or smallpox to finding stolen jewelry, gaining worldly powers of all kinds, or attaining the highest spiritual wisdom.